Charge Schedule Optimization and Infrastructure Planning for Solar-Integrated Electric Bus Transit Systems: Preliminaries

 We present a pseudocode for this function in Algorithm \ref{alg:feasibility_check}.
 Charge feasibility checks and modifications to the charging locations are performed based on a \textit{Charge-and-Go} (CAG) strategy \citep{nath2024impact} where we prioritize charging a bus at the end-stop of a trip instead of the start-stop of the subsequent trip.
+While this approach restricts charging flexibility and may lead to sub-optimal solutions, it helps us formulate a tractable CSP.
+Allowing charging decisions to be made freely at both trip ends would require additional binary decision variables that result in a complex mixed-integer linear program.
+Note that this strategy only affects cases where charging infrastructure is available at both the end-stop of a trip and the start-stop of the next trip.
 If the trip insertion (lines 11--13) is not feasible, we create a new bus rotation (lines 14--15) and assign the trip to it.
 The scenario-specific bus rotations and initial charging locations are inputs to our CSP model, which will be explained in Section \ref{sec:scenario_csp}.
+To ensure that our results are not driven by this modeling choice for EVSP, we also tested an alternative initial solution obtained via a local search-enhanced EVSP approach, and observed that while absolute costs vary slightly, the key insights remain consistent (see Section \ref{sec:local_search}).
+In experiments on small instances, an integrated formulation produced a prohibitively large number of variables and constraints, resulting in memory issues.
+This motivated us to use a scalable heuristic for schedule generation.
 The union of all scenario-specific charging locations is treated as the set of initial charging locations for the CSP (line 16).

 Figure $\ref{fig:busoperation}$ illustrates the operation of a bus with five service trips, a deadheading trip between two service trips, and charging opportunities $1$, $2$, and $3$.
 A \textit{charging opportunity} arises if a bus has a layover at a charging station (which could also be a depot) either at the end of a trip or at the beginning of a trip.
 During this layover, the bus may charge, deadhead, or remain idle.
 Charging opportunities typically occur at a terminal equipped with charging stations or at the depot during overnight hours.